 First Do No Harm.

-Naturopaths use therapies that are minimally invasive and minimize the risk of harmful side effects, using the least force necessary to diagnose and treat.
+Naturopaths use therapies that are minimally invasive and minimize the risk of harmful side effects, using the least force necessary to help the body heal.

 The Healing Power of Nature.